-A full explanation of education tax credits can be found in the IRS Publication 970, Tax Benefits for Education, which is available on the IRS web site or by calling 1-800-829-3676 (1-800-TAX-FORM).
+A full explanation of education tax credits can be found in the IRS Publication 970, Tax Benefits for Education, or by calling 1-800-829-3676 (1-800-TAX-FORM).
 Whether a taxpayer may take advantage of these benefits depends on a taxpayer's individual facts and circumstances.
 Bowdoin College cannot provide legal or tax advice.

 As a post-secondary educational institution that receives qualified tuition and related expense payments, Bowdoin is required to provide an IRS Form 1098-T by January 31 for the previous calendar year to enrolled students.
 The form is available electronically by enrolling through Heartland Campus Solutions ECSI by December 31 of the tax year.
 1098-Ts reflect the following data:

 - Student's name, permanent home address, and Social Security Number as recorded in the Registrar’s Office as of December 31 of the relative tax year.

 - Name, address, contact telephone number, and federal tax ID of the College.

 - Box 2 - Amount of qualified tuition and related expenses billed by the College during the tax year.
 Box 2 contains the qualified billed fees for the fall semester of the tax year and the spring semester that begins in January of the next tax year.
 For 2014 Bowdoin reports tuition, activity fee, and any applied music fee.
 Room and board are not defined as qualified educational expenses (see IRS Publication 970) and so are not reportable on the 1098-T.

 - Box 4 - Adjustments (reductions) to an amount reported in Box 2 in any previous year.